tpunt/PHP7-Reference/php71-reference.md

 ### Support for Negative String Offsets

-Ubiquituous support for negative string offsets has been added.
+Ubiquitous support for negative string offsets has been added.
 This affects [a number of built-in functions](https://wiki.php.net/rfc/negative-string-offsets#in_built-in_functions), as well as the array dereferencing operator (`[]`).